 sits on the bottom of the bath.

-It is arguably easier to recline
+It is arguably easier (if indeed you are

 The simplicity of the tub style walk in

 bath addresses all these issues - deeper immersion in the bath water

 (the taller design permits deeper fill), no mechanical devices needed to